crav12345/crav12345/README.md

   <li><b>Data Processing & Leaderboard Systems</b><br/>
   Designed high-throughput data pipelines using MongoDB aggregation to process and rank millions of records efficiently.</li>

-  <li><b>Emergency Response Simulation (in progress)</b><br/>
-  Deterministic system modeling routing, congestion, and coordination in constrained environments, with a focus on observability and reproducibility.</li>
 </ul>

 ---